Greetings UVM Parent,

-You can download an application here.
-Students who are accepted are also eligible for scholarship awards of up to $1,000, based on financial need (see website for an application form).
-If you have any questions, please contact the awesome Oaxaca program coordinator, Dr. Mary Lucia Razza at firstname.lastname@example.org.
+You can fill out an application here.
+Students who are accepted are also eligible for scholarship awards of up to $1,000, based on financial need.
+If you have any questions, please contact the awesome Oaxaca program coordinator, Dr. Mary Lucia Razza at email@example.com.

 Oaxaca Study Abroad Students